Why try to be a Banana, when you are a Peach?

 I could be the most delectable, the most delicious, the most wondrous peach in the world, and I could offer it to everybody.
 But there are people who are allergic to peaches.
 Then they may want me to be a banana.”
 And so often we become a banana for other people who want peaches.
 What a messy fruit salad.
 Isn’t it all right to say to them, “I am so sorry I cannot be a banana?
 I would love to be a banana if I could for you, but I’m a peach.”
 And you know what?
 If you wait long enough, you’ll find a peach lover.
 And then you can live your life as a peach, and you don’t have to live your life as a banana.
 All the lost energy it takes to be a banana, when you’re a peach!

 This is a part of a poem I love, written by the author of ‘Love’ Leo Buscaglia.
-This poem, which I first heard from my teacher and now my business partner, Omar Khan about 20 years ago, has had an amazing impact on my life and the choices I make.
+It had an amazing impact on my life and the choices I make.
 This has helped me to continue to search for my God-given gift by asking the questions; what do I love to do?
 What am I good at?
 What is important to me?
 These reflections have led me to find a sense of my ‘purpose’ and I continue to ask myself questions to inquire if that is my purpose.
 Such inquiry has also changed the questions and I ask and the third question above has now changed to; for what or who am I in service of?

 Continue reading “Why try to be a Banana, when you are a Peach?”